 Significant Economic Impact from Recycling: Aluminum beverage cans are typically the most valuable material in the single stream recycling system.
 This is central to the recent finding that most material recovery facilities (MRF) in the United States that separate single stream recycling would not be able to operate without the revenue from used beverage cans (UBCs).
 In fact, a third of the revenue for a typical MRF in a non-deposit state comes from UBCs.
 In total, the 45 billion cans recycled in 2018 were worth $800 million for MRFs.

-Highest Recycling Rate of all Beverage Containers: The aluminum can industry’s recycling rate is 50 percent, significantly more than plastic PET bottles (29%) and glass bottles (26%).
-This means that of all the cans produced and filled with your favorite beverage in a single year, 50 percent of them were melted down for recycling.
+Highest Recycling Rate of all Beverage Containers: The aluminum can industry’s recycling rate is 46 percent, significantly more than plastic PET bottles (21%) and glass bottles (40%).
+This means that of all the cans produced and filled with your favorite beverage in a single year, nearly half of them were melted down for recycling.